 Step 2: Know Your Size

 While there isn't much variance in Kegel ball sizes, there are some guidelines for getting the right fit.
-Larger Kegel balls are going to be easier to use and much more beginner friendly.
-If you've found that regular Kegel balls are starting to feel too easy, you may want to consider a smaller one for your next purchase.
+Smaller, lighter Kegel balls are going to be easier to use and much more beginner friendly.
+If you've found that regular Kegel balls are starting to feel too easy, you may want to consider a a heavier set for your next purchase.
 As a general rule of thumb, larger sizes are recommended for women who've had children while smaller ones are recommended for those who have never given birth.

 Step 3: Contemplate the Ability to Upgrade